Open Data Hub logo

 • Check that the notebook file is visible in the JupyterLab interface.

-Uploading an existing notebook file from local storage
+Uploading an existing notebook file to JupyterLab from local storage

 You can load an existing notebook from local storage into JupyterLab to continue work, or adapt a project for a new use case.